A narcissist can be recognised as someone who only cares about themselves and will

-Consider the diagram at the top of this page, showing the two dimensions of social life: competition/dominance and cooperation/affiliation.
+Consider the diagram at the top of this page, showing the two dimensions of social life: competition/power and cooperation/affiliation.
 Together, the four quadrants may be said to make up the “moral compass”.
 The two quadrants on the right – fairness, helping and responsibility to others – may be said to constitute ethics.
 Narcissists are generally unwilling to put others before themselves, and therefore